 Children can experience a range of extra-curricular activities such as:

-•Football/Tennis/Basketball training sessions from a professional coach which is alternated weekly.
+•Football/Tennis/Basketball/Rugby/Athletics and other sport training sessions from a professional coach which is alternated half termly.